-These zesty and tangy vegan lemon sugar cookies have a soft yet chewy texture and the BEST fresh lemon flavor.
+These tangy vegan lemon sugar cookies have a soft yet chewy texture and the BEST fresh lemon flavor.
 They’re soft on the inside and chewy on the outside with crinkly edges.
 AND with no chill time, these cookies are ready to eat in just 20 minutes!

 Why You’ll Love These Easy Vegan Lemon Cookies

 - Vibrant & zesty lemon flavor: this recipe uses lemon juice, lemon zest, and lemon extract for the BEST lemon flavor.

 - Soft, just baked center, with crispy edges: these cookies are just-baked for a soft yet crispy texture.